aliyun/aliyun-oss-ruby-sdk/README.md

     obj = bucket.get_object(object_key, :file => localfile)
     puts obj.metas

-Note the following for meta information:
+**Note:**

-1. The key and value of the meta information can only be simple ASCII non-newline characters and the total size must not exceed 8 KB.
+- The key and value of the meta information can only be simple ASCII non-newline characters and the total size must not exceed ***8KB***.
-2. In the copy object operation, the meta information of the source object will be copied by default.
+- In the copy object operation, the meta information of the source object will be copied by default.
 If you don't want this, explicitly set the
-   ':meta_directive' to {Aliyun::OSS::MetaDirective::REPLACE}.
+   `:meta_directive` to {Aliyun::OSS::MetaDirective::REPLACE}.

 ## Permission control